forcedotcom/pub-sub-api/java/README.md

 # Pub/Sub API Java Examples

 ## Overview
 This directory contains some simple Java Examples that can be used with the Pub/Sub API.
-These examples range from generic Publish and Subscribe, processing CustomEventHeaders in Change Data Capture (CDC) events and also a specific example of updating the Salesforce Account standard object.
+These examples range from generic Publish and Subscribe, processing CustomEventHeaders in change events and also a specific example of updating the Salesforce Account standard object.
 It is important to note that these examples are not performance tested nor are they production ready.
 They are meant to be used as a learning resource or a starting point to understand the flows of each of the Remote Procedure Calls (RPCs) of Pub/Sub API.
 There are some limitations to these examples as well mentioned below.

 ## Project Structure
 In the `src/main` directory of the project, you will find several sub-directories as follows:
 * `java/`: This directory contains the main source code for all the examples grouped into separate packages:
-  * `accountupdateapp/`: This package contains the examples for updating an Account standard object with an AccountNumber
+  * `accountupdateapp/`: This package contains the examples for updating an Account standard object with an AccountNumber.
   * `genericpubsub/`: This package contains the examples covering the general flows of all RPCs of Pub/Sub API.
-  * `processchangeeventheader/`: This package contains an example for extracting the changed fields from a bitmap value in a CDC event.
+  * `processchangeeventheader/`: This package contains an example for extracting the changed fields from a bitmap value in a change event.
   * `utility`: This package contains a list of utility classes used across all the examples.
 * `proto/` - This directory contains the same `pubsub_api.proto` file found at the root of this repo.
 The plugin used to generate the sources requires for this proto file to be present in the `src` directory.
 * `resources/` - This directory contains a list of resources needed for running the examples.